Nathan13888/VisitorBadgeReloaded/README.md

 - differentiates user by Github account???
 - user analytics??
 - __*additional TODOs are in the code itself*__

+## Supporting this project!
+I originally created this project because I personally wanted something that was built to my (relatively high) expectations of performance and customizability.
+I share this project and its hosted service to the public as I thought that this would be something that would benefit others.
+However, __maintaining such a project__ and __handling the demands of all the users that would use this service__ would incur additional work and costs for myself.
+Hence, it would be **greatly** appreciated if you could support this project by the following ways:
+1. **Star ⭐ and share** this project!
+2. **Contribute** to the development.
+Refer to [Contributing](#Contributing)
+3. **Bug tracking!** If you find any issues, please create an Issue so the problem could be fixed as soon as possible.

 ## Contributing
 If you are interested in helping make this project better, I highly welcome you to do so.
 I thank you in advance for your interest.
 If you are unsure of what you could do to improve the project, you may have a look in TODO list (above), or add to the list yourself